FyreByrd/calvin-lang/docs/Type System.md

 ## References

-Calvin has two reference types: references (`T&`), which will always be valid, and `Maybe<T>` (`T?`), which can hold `null`.
+Encode has two reference types: references (`T&`), which will always be valid, and `Maybe<T>` (`T?`), which can hold `null`.
 Both are implemented as pointers under the hood.

 ## Enums